richardDobron/fbt/README.md

 ## ⚙️ How FBT works
-FBT works by transforming your `<fbt>` and `fbt(...)` constructs via [Simple HTML DOM Parser][simplehtmldom].
+FBT works by transforming your `<fbt>` and `fbt(...)` constructs via [DOM Forge][dom-forge].
 It serves to extract strings from source and lookup translated payloads generated during execution.
 FBT creates tables of all possible variations for each fbt phrase and accesses them at runtime.